 Finally, we present the comparison between the linear and quadratic fits for cases III and IV in Figs.~\ref{fig:results:Clq1+Ceq_quad} and~\ref{fig:results:Clq1+Clq3_quad}, respectively.
-We recall that in both of these cases we cannot solve analytically for a flat direction in the high energy limit because of the structure of the SMEFT corrections to the Drell-Yan cross section.
-However, in case IV we observed that AFB and the invariant mass distribution exhibited similar correlations between the Wilson coefficients, and not much was gained by combining the two measurements.
+We recall that in both of these cases we cannot solve analytically for a flat direction in the high-energy limit because of the structure of the SMEFT corrections to the Drell-Yan cross section.
+However, in case IV we observed that AFB and the invariant-mass distribution exhibited similar correlations between the Wilson coefficients, and not much was gained by combining the two measurements.
 This was not the situation for case III, where the measurements exhibited distinct correlations.
 The impact of this is seen in the quadratic fits.
-There is good agreement between the linear and quadratic fits for case III, since including the AFB measurement in the fit has already cut off the slight elongation that occurs with the invariant mass data alone.
-For case IV there is a difference, since in this case AFB does not add to the invariant mass measurements.
+There is good agreement between the linear and quadratic fits for case III, since including the AFB measurement in the fit has already cut off the slight elongation that occurs with the invariant-mass data alone.
+For case IV there is a difference, since in this case AFB does not add to the invariant-mass measurements.